quii/learn-go-with-tests/arrays-and-slices.md

 The problem here is we can either

 * Break the existing API by changing the argument to `Sum` to be a slice rather than an array.
-When we do this we will know we have potentially ruined someone's day because our _other_ test will not compile!
+When we do this, we will potentially ruin someone's day because our _other_ test will no longer compile!
 * Create a new function

-In our case, no-one else is using our function so rather than having two functions to maintain let's just have one.
+In our case, no one else is using our function, so rather than having two functions to maintain, let's have just one.

 ```go
 func Sum(numbers []int) int {